yukiar/yukiar.github.io/index.md

 Twitter: [@Yuki_arase](https://twitter.com/Yuki_arase)

-I am a professor at the School of Computing, Tokyo Institute of Technology, Japan.
+I am a professor at the School of Computing, Institute of Science Tokyo (aka Tokyo Institute of Technology), Japan.
 After obtaining my PhD in Information Science from Osaka University (2010), I worked for Microsoft Research Asia, where I started NLP research that continues to captivate me to this day.
 My research interests focus on paraphrasing and NLP technology for language education and healthcare.

 I'm recruiting PhD students and postdocs.
 Please send me your CV with a publication list if you are interested.
 Note that we do not have "research student" positions.